mrbusche/backseatfan.com/_posts/2010-03-25-urban-meyer-scolds-reporter.md

   </p>

   <p>
     But face the facts Urban Meyer.
 It's true.
 Tebow didn't play like a real QB, he played like some sort of freak running back that had a good arm.
 He didn't play like a normal QB, but that was because of the system he was in.
-Maybe he will do well in the NFL, but chances are he won't right away, he is going to be a team's &#8220;project&#8221;.
+Maybe he will do well in the NFL, but chances are he won't right away, he is going to be a team's "project".
   </p>
 </div>